Mohamed-Ahmed-2003/Mapty/README.md

 # Mapty
-## Using a javascript leaflet library
+## Using OOP Principles and a javascript leaflet library
 An application for marking your events